 In a recent blog post, What is Conversational AI and How is it Better than a Chatbot?, I discussed the value of Conversational AI and how businesses are adopting the technology to solve real business challenges.
 Once implemented, Conversational AI has enormous potential to improve operational efficiency and increase customer satisfaction.
 However, like anything else, it must be implemented correctly, guided by a strategically designed roadmap and plan.
-A successful implementation of Conversational AI will follow the following four phases:
+A successful implementation of Conversational AI will follow the following phases:

 The first (and perhaps most important) phase is assessing your current state and prioritizing the processes that are best suited for automation.
 This prioritization should include the following criteria:

 By identifying which processes and use cases to focus on, This phase will provide the most immediate ROI—while also taking into account the level of change management required, and the level of effort needed to implement.
 It’s critical to identify the required solution architecture and integrations during this phase as well.